 A question, just for fun: Every family has someone who plays the “granny healer” role – who is it in your house?

-In closing, I have a small confession to make.
-In my house, when someone is coming down with an illness, the healer in me turns on almost too eagerly, like a golden retriever leaping into action after a freshly thrown frisbee.
+When someone comes down with an illness in my house, the healer in me turns on almost too eagerly, like a golden retriever leaping into action after a freshly thrown frisbee.
 What can I say?
 I love this stuff.